-FRESNO COUNTY MEASURE "C" TRANSPORTATION FUNDS
+FRESNO COUNTY ROAD FUNDS

-Provide and Install a total of one construction project funding signs at the location designated by the Engineer before starting major work activities.
+Provide and Install a total of six (6) construction project funding signs at the locations designated by the Engineer before starting major work activities visible to highway users.

 Upon completion and acceptance of the work, the signs shall be removed and become the property of the Contractor.